harkishanpansuriya/Flutter_Interview_Questions/questions.md

 Layered: Separate UI, business logic, and data layers.

 Clean Architecture: Layers like presentation, domain, data; separation of concerns and testable code.

+## Explain the role of widgets in Flutter's architecture.
+ - Widgets are the basic building blocks of Flutter’s UI.
+They are immutable descriptions of the interface, defining how the UI should look and behave.
+Flutter’s architecture uses the widget tree to manage these descriptions, and whenever state changes, widgets are rebuilt.
+The widget layer sits at the top of the rendering pipeline, which eventually translates widgets into elements, render objects, and finally pixels on the screen.

 ## how to improve app perfomance to make it fast
  - To make a Flutter app fast, use const widgets, efficient state management to rebuild only necessary widgets, lazy-load lists, cache images and data, and offload heavy computations to isolates.
 Profiling with DevTools helps find and fix performance bottlenecks.